Compressing Hypergraphs using Suffix Sorting: Experimental Results

 Second, we investigate resource costs of the compression.
-Array-V\&E builds upon the result of Array-V and Array-E. On SeBi, Array-V needs over 9 hours.
-In contrast, HyperCSA, Hygra and the incidence list finish in less than $2$ seconds.
-Array-vanilla has the best construction time on midsize and large hypergraphs.
-HyperCSA stays below $4$ minutes for most hypergraphs, taking $36$ minutes on AmRe and $51$ minutes on CoOr—mainly for the construction of $\Psi_{CSA}$.
+Array-vanilla has the fastest construction with always less than $9$ minutes.
+Nevertheless, HyperCSA stays below $4$ minutes for most hypergraphs, only taking $36$ minutes on AmRe and $51$ minutes on CoOr—mainly for the construction of $\Psi_{CSA}$.
+Except for the incidence matrix, all representations use less than 8GB of RAM.

-Array-vanilla has the lowest RAM usage on large hypergraphs.
-Nevertheless, Hygra and HyperCSA remain under 8GB of RAM on CoOr.
-Except for the incidence matrix, all representations show low RAM usage.
-Overall, HyperCSA consistently achieves superior compression with acceptable construction costs.

 Third, we evaluate query times.
-First, we compare contains queries with a single node, which correspond neighbor queries on hypergraphs.
-Next, we investigate how $contains$ query performance changes as the number of node increases.
-Finally, we compare the performance of the $exists$ query.

-For every dataset, we generated 1000 queries.
-The presented values are the average runtime, calculated by the total time for all queries by 1000 for the number of queries.
-The hypergraph is loaded only once for all 1000 queries.
+For every dataset and query type, we generated 1000 queries.
+The presented values are the average runtime.

-First, the results in \autoref{figure:query_times} show a performance gap, with HyperCSA outperforming all other approaches on midsize and large hypergraphs.
-On the hypergraphs with uncommonly low number of nodes, HyperCSA must decompress many incident edges, which is slower than the incidence-list-like Array-vanilla approach due to the non-local access pattern of the values $\Psi^{i}[k]$ for the index $k$.
-However, on the midsize and large hypergraphs, HyperCSA evaluates contains queries $6$ to $40$ times faster than the other approaches.
+For $contains(v_0)$ queries with a single node, which correspond to neighbor queries on hypergraphs, the results in \autoref{figure:query_times} show a performance gap, with HyperCSA outperforming the other approaches by being $6$ to $40$ times faster.

-Second, \autoref{figure:higher_contain_queries} presents the evaluation of $contains$ queries multiple nodes on the largest dataset, CoOr.
-HyperCSA is the only implementation capable of performing these queries.
-Each query has at least one result.
-For $1 \leq k \leq 5$ nodes, most queries yield more than one result, so HyperCSA requires more time to decompress edges from its succinct structure.
-As the number of nodes $k$ increases, it becomes more likely that exactly one edge matches the $contains$ query, allowing HyperCSA to answer these queries in about $60$ milliseconds.
+For $contains(v_0, \dots, v_{k-1})$ queries, \autoref{figure:higher_contain_queries} presents the performance on the largest dataset, CoOr.
+Only HyperCSA is capable of performing these queries.
+HyperCSA answers these queries in about $60$ milliseconds.
+As the number of nodes $k$ increases, it becomes more likely that exactly one edge matches the $contains$ query, decreasing the time to decompress the edges.

-Third, in the best case (TrCl), HyperCSA outperforms the incidence matrix on exists queries by a factor of up to $850$, showing substantial advantage in real-world scenarios.
-The incidence matrix performs exists queries faster than contains queries, because the incidence matrix terminates once the first matching edge is found.
-Overall, the results show that HyperCSA supports all queries efficiently at large scale.
+Only HyperCSA and the incidence matrix can perform $exists$ queries.
+HyperCSA uses only $0.2$ milliseconds to $0.66$ milliseconds per query on the datasets MaAn, WaTr, and TrCl.
+Thereby, HyperCSA outperforms the incidence matrix by a factor of $250$ to $850$.